Paige looks to combat violence following Norfolk City Council win

 NORFOLK, Va.
-(WAVY)- In the heart of Ward Four, the Attucks Theater has stood watch over historic Church Street through good and bad times.
+(WAVY) – In the heart of Ward 4 the Attucks Theater has stood watch over historic Church Street through times good and bad.

 John Paige: Yes, yes and this is where I grew up.
 I went to school on Princess Anne Road before Huntersville Village or Lexington Arms was built.

-Ward Four offers a cross-section of social ills and while campaigning, Paige said he saw the problems magnified.
+Ward 4 offers a cross-section of social ills.
+While campaigning, Paige saw the problems magnified.

 “I don’t think any citizen in Norfolk wakes up and says I want to be shot.
 I don’t think anybody wants the violence to continue,” said Paige.